hthuwal/scripts/Python Scripts/README.md

 	- 3
 	- ab.mkv

-## download_all

-This python script tries to download all files of following type from a webpage

-- .pdf
-- .txt
-- .pptx
-- .csv

-The webpage is parsed using BeautifulSoup and all the < a > tags with href containing desired extensions are downloaded.

-- Arguments

-	The script expects a series of arguments.

-	- The first argument should be the url of the webpage from where you intent to download all pdfs.
-	- The Second argumnet should be the path to the diectory where you want to keep the downloaded files.

 ## get_subtitles

 Try to download the best subtitles for all the videos present in a folder.
-The path to the folder needs to be paased as command line argument.
+The path to the folder needs to be passed as command line argument.
 If no argument is passed, current working directory is searched.

 **Dependency: Subliminal**